Notice of Pre-AIA or AIA Status

 a second set of heaters (Zhu, fig. 2 electric heating device 128 on cover plate) disposed on the fourth side of the cover plate,

-However, Zhu does not teach that the heating first and second set of heaters each includes one or more heaters, respectively.
-In Zhu’s invention, there is only one heater on the topside or bottom side.
+However, Zhu does not teach that the heating first and second set of heaters each includes one or more heaters, respectively, nor a gasket disposed between the first side and the third side.

 However, Krogh Anderson teaches the heating first and second set of heaters each includes one or more heaters (Krogh Anderson, ¶0014, heating elements “bonded to a surface of the upper and/or a surface of the lower wall structure facing away from the fluid channel”…and “may naturally comprise a plurality of resistor elements”, figs. 1b, 2b, for instance).
 Thus, it would have been obvious to one having ordinary skill in the art before the effective filing date of the invention, to modify Zhu with the teachings of Krogh Andersen, to have multiple heaters spaced apart as the set of heating elements on the second side of the base plate, in order to better control the heating of the fluid according to how the control circuit control power dissipation of the heating element according to the desired temperature, and having different heating elements allows to control with flexibility and achieve any desired resistance value and in a conventional method (Krogh Andersen, ¶¶14, 23, “comprise a plurality of resistor elements or individual resistors coupled in series or parallel to provide any desired resistance value depending on the requirement of the application“ and “adjust power dissipation in the heating element in accordance with a desired or target temperature”).

-Regarding claim 2, Zhu in view of Krogh Anderson teaches all the limitations of claim 1, as above, and further teaches a heating unit wherein the first set of heaters includes multiple heaters spaced-apart on the second side of the base plate (Krogh Anderson, ¶0014, heating elements “bonded to a surface of the upper and/or a surface of the lower wall structure facing away from the fluid channel”…and “may naturally comprise a plurality of resistor elements”, figs. 1b, 2b, for instance.
+Regarding claim 2, Zhu in view of Krogh Anderson, Lim and McCarthy teaches all the limitations of claim 1, as above, and further teaches a heating unit wherein the first set of heaters includes multiple heaters spaced-apart on the second side of the base plate (Krogh Anderson, ¶0014, heating elements “bonded to a surface of the upper and/or a surface of the lower wall structure facing away from the fluid channel”…and “may naturally comprise a plurality of resistor elements”, figs. 1b, 2b, for instance.
 This would have been combined in the combination above).

-Regarding claim 7, Zhu discloses all the limitations of claim 1, as above, but does not further teach a heating unit wherein the passage is a machined cavity extending on the first side of the base plate.
+Regarding claim 7, Zhu in view of Krogh Anderson, Lim and McCarthy teaches all the limitations of claim 1, as above, but does not further teach a heating unit wherein the passage is a machined cavity extending on the first side of the base plate.
 However, this is a product by process claim and the limitation is only given weight to the extent that the process affect the product if the product could be made in another way.
 Here, the process does not affect the product, so, arguably, the structure of this heating unit is reads on the claims.
-Furthermore, Krogh Anderson teaches that such a method of creating cavities is conventional in the art (Krogh Andersen, ¶12 “machining a solid object”), thus it also would have been obvious to one having ordinary skill in the art before the effective filing date of the invention, to use the teachings of Krogh Anderson to create the cavity of Zhu, using a conventional method in a conventional way to achieve the expected result of a cavity or passage for a fluid in a plate.
+Furthermore, Krogh Anderson teaches that such a method of creating cavities is conventional in the art (Krogh Andersen, ¶12 “machining a solid object”), thus it also would have been obvious to one having ordinary skill in the art before the effective filing date of the invention, to use the further teachings of Krogh Anderson to create the cavity of Zhu, using a conventional method in a conventional way to achieve the expected result of a cavity or passage for a fluid in a plate.

-Regarding claim 10, Zhu discloses all the limitations of claim 1, as above, but does not teach a heating unit wherein the first set of heaters and the second set of heaters include multiple symmetrically arranged heaters.
+Regarding claim 10, Zhu in view of Krogh Anderson, Lim and McCarthy teaches all the limitations of claim 1, as above, but does not teach a heating unit wherein the first set of heaters and the second set of heaters include multiple symmetrically arranged heaters.
 However, Krogh Andersen teaches wherein the first set of heaters and the second set of heaters include multiple symmetrically arranged heaters (Krogh Andersen, (Krogh Anderson, ¶0014, heating elements “bonded to a surface of the upper and/or a surface of the lower wall structure facing away from the fluid channel”…and “may naturally comprise a plurality of resistor elements”, figs. 1b, 2b, for instance).
-Thus, it would have been obvious to one having ordinary skill in the art before the effective filing date of the invention, to modify Zhu with the teachings of Krogh Andersen, to have multiple heaters spaced apart as the set of heating elements on the second side of the base plate, in order to better control the heating of the fluid according to how the control circuit control power dissipation of the heating element according to the desired temperature, and having different heating elements allows to control with flexibility and achieve any desired resistance value and in a conventional method (Krogh Andersen, ¶¶14, 23, “comprise a plurality of resistor elements or individual resistors coupled in series or parallel to provide any desired resistance value depending on the requirement of the application“ and “adjust power dissipation in the heating element in accordance with a desired or target temperature”).
+Thus, it would have been obvious to one having ordinary skill in the art before the effective filing date of the invention, to modify Zhu in view of Krogh Anderson, Lim and McCarthy with the further teachings of Krogh Andersen, to have multiple heaters spaced apart as the set of heating elements on the second side of the base plate, in order to better control the heating of the fluid according to how the control circuit control power dissipation of the heating element according to the desired temperature, and having different heating elements allows to control with flexibility and achieve any desired resistance value and in a conventional method (Krogh Andersen, ¶¶14, 23, “comprise a plurality of resistor elements or individual resistors coupled in series or parallel to provide any desired resistance value depending on the requirement of the application“ and “adjust power dissipation in the heating element in accordance with a desired or target temperature”).

 a base plate (Zhu, 123 + 122) having a first side and a second side opposite the first side;